PioniaPHP-project/pionia-docs/content/docs/moonlight/_index.md

 3. The architecture being new, there might be a learning curve for new developers and a small community to get help from.

 The community is growing and we are looking forward to having you on board.

-{{<callout context="tip" title="Point To Ponder!" icon="outline/book">}}
-  The car scenario is a good analogy for the MoonLight architecture.
-The driver is the controller, the conductor is the service switch, the passengers are the services and actions, the luggage is the data and the destination is the response.
-{{</callout>}}